What is Blue Light?

 Wear your daytime glasses whenever you are inside looking at a screen or under artificial light .
 Never wear blue blocking glasses outside during the day as blue light from the sun is crucial for our health.
 NaturoBlocks Daytime Energy Glasses can be used at night but will be less effective than the Nighttime Sleep Glasses.

-Our Nighttime Sleep Lenses block 100% of blue light (400-500nm) and 99% up to 550nm.
+Our Nighttime Sleep Glasses block 100% of blue light (400-500nm) and 99% up to 550nm.
 This means they block the entire blue and part of the green spectrum.
-This is crucial because any exposure to light within this spectrum after dark will cause suppression of melatonin, our most important sleep hormone!
+This is crucial because exposure to light within this spectrum after dark suppresses the release of melatonin, our most important sleep hormone!
 This allows you to use technology safely at night.

 How to Use Them

-After the sun sets, put on your Nighttime Lenses if you are going to be exposed to ANY type of artificial light until you go to sleep.
-These should also be used in the morning if you are exposed to artificial blue light before the sun rises.
-These glasses can be used outside at night if you are exposed to blue light (such as street and car lights) but avoid wearing them while driving (Daytime Energy Glasses are a safer option).
+After the sun sets, put on your Nighttime Sleep Glasses if you are going to be exposed to ANY type of artificial light until you go to sleep.
+These should also be used in the morning if you're exposed to artificial blue light before the sun rises.
+These glasses can be used outside at night to avoid blue light such as street and car lights but avoid wearing them while driving (Daytime Energy Glasses are a safer option).

 The information and products on this website have not been evaluated by the Food and Drug Administration.
 No information or product on this website is or should be used for the purposes of diagnosing, treating, curing or preventing any disease, and is not a substitute for professional medical advice.